kiwitcms/Kiwi/docs/source/guide/testcase.rst

 This chapter explains how to create, search, edit, clone, review, tag and remove Test Cases in Kiwi TCMS.

-There are three ways to associate Test Cases with a Test Plan:
+There are two ways to associate Test Cases with a Test Plan:

 #.
 Create a new Test Case, see :ref:`create-test-case`.
 #.
 Add an existing Test Case, :ref:`use-existing-test-case`.